JamieT966/project-portfolio-2/README.md

 2. `git commit -m "Your commit message here`.
 3. `git push`.

-To run a local copy, you can clone into any editor by pasting this: `git clone https://github.com/JamieT966/project-portfolio-1.git` into your editor.
+To run a local copy, you can clone into any editor by pasting this: `git clone https://github.com/JamieT966/project-portfolio-2.git` into your editor.

 ## **Credits**

 ### Content

-* All content came from the Cheeky Monkeys Playschool owner, Rachel Tarpey.
-As well as the existing Cheeky Monkeys website
+* All content came from the Chemstore chemical awarenesss training PowerPoint presentation.
+This gave me everything I needed to create questions and answers.

 ### Media

-* All the stock imagery came from [Pexels](https://www.pexels.com/).
-The hero image and all gallery images.

-* The three images in the What we love about Cheeky Monkeys! section was designed by Lauren Tarpey.
+* The Chemstore logo came from the Chemstore website.
+[Chemstore.ie](https://www.chemstore.ie/)

 ### Acknowledgments

-* First and foremost my mentor Brian Macharia, has been an exceptional teacher to me, going above and beyond.
+* First and foremost my mentor Brian Macharia, has been a great help on this project.

-* [The Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), I would not have been able to do complete this project without it.

-* I also found the YouTube video, created by Traversy Media particularly useful.
-[Flexbox CSS In 20 Minutes](https://www.youtube.com/watch?v=JJSoEo8JSnc&t=209s&ab_channel=TraversyMedia)
+* The Code Institute tutors, in particular Rebecca and John that were immensely helpful and patient guiding me through solving the issues I was having.

+* I would like to credit this students quiz for giving me the idea for having a 'hide' class that could be toggled on and off depending on the need.
+[Geo Quiz](https://github.com/lee-joanne/geo-quiz)

+* I also need to credit W3 schools for their modal instructions that I completely copied and then adjusted to the needs of my quiz.
+[W3 Schools Modals](https://www.w3schools.com/howto/howto_css_modals.asp)

+* I also watched many YouTube videos for ideas but I did not follow any particular video.